Should “Under Foot Flooring” Be Considered When Choosing Flooring?

-Those are all valid concerns but there's also one more very common trait that consumers look for – under foot feel.
+Those are all valid concerns but there's also one more very common trait that consumers look for – underfoot feel.
 At second glance, how a floor feels under your feet when you walk on it is actually a pretty novel concern.

-Understanding Engineered Flooring
+Understanding Engineered Under Foot Flooring

 Solid hardwood floors are a great addition to areas of the home that can accept them.
-Unfortunately most solid wood has internal reactions to moisture and humidity and will swell and buckle with exposure.
-Thus solid hardwood is generally off limits in a bathroom, basement, or sometimes even a kitchen.
+Unfortunately, most solid wood has internal reactions to moisture and humidity and will swell and buckle with exposure.
+Thus solid hardwood is generally off-limits in a bathroom, basement, or sometimes even a kitchen.

-One solution is engineered wood flooring, which emulates the look and feel of solid wood with an 1/8” or less piece of the actual wood (veneer) on the surface of the plank.
+One solution is engineered wood flooring, which emulates the look and feel of solid wood with a 1/8” or less piece of the actual wood (veneer) on the surface of the plank.
 Below the thin veneer of actual wood are layers of plywood or other stable materials that are bonded together under pressure, making them more resistant to change in the face of moisture and humidity.

 The Big Issue: The Feel

-It's one thing to view an engineered floor and agree that it has 'the look' of real wood.
+It's one thing to view an engineered floor and agrees that it has 'the look' of real wood.
 Unfortunately the actual feel when walking across the engineered surface can sometimes be a whole different story.
 There are a number of factors that contribute to engineered wood flooring feeling slightly different than authentic solid wood like Easiklip:

 Cupping - When sudden changes in humidity occur, usually a rapid reduction in humidity, the veneer (thin top layer of wood) and the plywood backing (bottom layer of the plank) may contract at different speeds.
 Often the solid-wood top layer retracts fastest, causing it to peel off the plywood and curl up.
-Unfortunately this is very difficult to avoid as it depends heavily on manufacturing practices and the wood species used on all aspects of the engineered flooring.
+Unfortunately, this is very difficult to avoid as it depends heavily on manufacturing practices and the wood species used on all aspects of the engineered flooring.
 Obviously catching your toe or tripping on a cupped engineered floor is not part of a comfortable foot feel that any homeowner is dreaming of.
 Thankfully, the possibility of cupping is virtually eliminated with Easiklip flooring thanks to built-in expansion gaps and a unique floating clip system that allow the entire floor to expand and contract freely.